deleod/DeepSeaMussel-connectivity-selection/README.md

 ## Provides supplementary information on the code used to process and analyze the RADseq data use in this study

-Analyses were run locally and/or on the Smithsonian's
+Analyses were run locally and/or on the Smithsonian's High-Performance Cluster (HPC) Hydra

 ##### QC raw data
 `nohup fastqc L*_plate*.fastq.gz`